Storm Isha leaves thousands of people without power

 The company said expected restoration times had been pushed back to 5pm on Tuesday.

-Northern Ireland Electricity Networks said hundreds of extra staff had been brought in and incident centres opened after around 45,000 customers had been left without power, many of them overnight.
+Northern Ireland Electricity Networks said hundreds of extra staff had been brought in and incident centres opened after around 45,000 customers were left without power, many of them overnight.

 High winds forced the closure of the Tay Road Bridge, M48 Severn Bridge and the A66 in Durham and Cumbria between the A1(M) and the M6, while the Humber Bridge, A19 Tees Flyover and A628 Woodhead Pass in Derbyshire were among stretches closed to high-sided vehicles.

-In a statement the company said: “It’s likely that travel disruption will continue into Monday morning as engineers finish the clean-up operation removing fallen trees and debris and running ‘ghost trains’ to ensure lines are clear before allowing passenger trains to restart.”

-Scot Rail cancelled all of its rush-hour trains and services may not begin running until “later on Monday”.
-They said teams will begin recovery works during daylight with each route being inspected for damage.
+“It’s been a wild night, but passengers and railway staff have been kept safe and we will work tirelessly to get the railway back on its feet as quickly as we can.”

+Lines in England and Wales have been cleared and “a good service is expected in most areas” on Monday, he added.

-Network Rail Scotland said the remains of a garden shed had been blown onto the line at Bellgrove station in Glasgow and a small fire had broken out after a tree fell on overhead wires in Gartcosh, Cumbernauld.
+Network Rail said the remains of a garden shed were blown on to the line at Bellgrove station in Glasgow and a small fire broke out after a tree fell on overhead wires in Gartcosh, Cumbernauld.

-They said no trains will run in Scotland until all routes had been inspected and repaired with overhead wire damage in at least 20 locations.
-The company said “reopening Scotland’s Railway is going to be a challenge”.

-At least 10 trees fell on the line between Garrowhill and Easterhouse near Glasgow and damaged overhead lines with Network Rail Scotland saying it will take several hours to repair.
+At least 10 trees fell on the line between Garrowhill and Easterhouse near Glasgow and damaged overhead lines.

-They said a wall and fence has blown onto the line at Glasgow Queen Street while the River Tay breached safety limits at the Dalguise Viaduct on the Highland Mainline, forcing their overnight watchperson to abandon the site.
+A wall and fence were blown on to the line at Glasgow Queen Street, while the River Tay breached safety limits at the Dalguise Viaduct on the Highland Mainline, forcing the overnight watchman to abandon the site.

-East Midlands Railway has said delays and alterations to its services were “likely”, while no LNER trains will run north of Newcastle until midday.
+East Midlands Railway has said delays and alterations to its services are “likely”, while no LNER trains will run north of Newcastle until noon.

 Avanti West Coast warned of changes and delays on Monday and said no passengers should attempt to travel between Preston and Scotland until services are due to resume at 9am.

-Meanwhile, air traffic control restrictions were in place, leading to flight cancellations and causing some planes to divert.
+Meanwhile, air traffic control restrictions are in place, leading to flight cancellations and causing some planes to divert.

-A spokesperson for Glasgow Airport said the TUI flight was “diverted to Manchester due to current weather conditions”.
+A spokesman for Glasgow Airport said the TUI flight was “diverted to Manchester due to current weather conditions”.

 National Air Traffic Services told PA: “Due to adverse weather conditions across the UK, temporary air traffic restrictions are in place.
-Restrictions of this sort are only every applied to maintain safety.
+Restrictions of this sort are only ever applied to maintain safety.

 “Our teams are working closely with airports and airlines to minimise disruption.
 Passengers should check the status of their flight with their airline.”